IC Markets Strengths + Weaknesses

 Those looking to use scalping strategies on currency markets should consider the cTrader account.
 With $3.00 per USD $100k traded commission combined with ECN broker equivalent spreads, the use of cTrader and fast execution speeds through Equinix LD5 facility, this forex broker has tools required for scalping using C# programming language.

 IC Markets is regulated by the Australian Securities and Investments Commission (ASIC).
 There Australian Financial Services Number (AFSL) is 335692.
-This means there is no need to worry that IC Markets might be a scam company.
+To avoid SCAM brokers it’s recommended to use a top regulator from ASIC, FCA to FSCA.
 They have a large list of clients both retail and institutional that can guarantee the company’s credentials.
 They have a sound financial background and are committed to protecting investor, consumer and creditor interests.

 Why Is Australian Regulation Important?

 Australia boasts some of the strictest and most robust financial regulations in the world.
 The laws that govern the finance industry dictate the state of play to any company offering financial products, services or advice to consumers.
 In order to promote integrity, encourage business and keep the market ticking along nicely, financial services companies, including Forex & CFDs brokers, are heavily regulated.
-This ensures your deposits are 100% safe as they’re held in segregated bank accounts so companies like IC Markets Australian Forex Broker review cannot invest or earn a return on your hard-earned in the meantime.
-Ultimately, it pays to trade with an Aussie broker like IC Markets.
+This ensures your deposits are 100% safe as they’re held in segregated bank accounts.

-IC Markets minimum deposit is USD $200 with micro lots supported through there forex platform which is 1,000 units of the base currency.
-When trading Contract For Differences the minimum is one trading CFDs contract.
+The minimum deposit is USD $200 with micro lots supported through there forex platform which is 1,000 units of the base currency.
+When you start trading Contract For Differences the minimum is one trading CFDs contract.

 Base currencies available include AUD, GBP, USD, CAD, JPY, SGD, NZD, HKD, CHF and EUR.